Costs in criminal matters

 Police applicants — apprehended domestic violence orders

-Professional costs against a police officer who is an applicant in apprehended domestic violence order proceedings cannot be awarded unless satisfied the officer made the application knowing it contained a matter that was false or misleading in a material particular, or deviated from the reasonable case management of the proceedings so significantly as to be inexcusable: s 99A(2).
+Professional costs cannot be awarded against a police officer who is an applicant in apprehended domestic violence order (ADVO) proceedings unless the court is satisfied the officer made the application knowing it contained a matter that was false or misleading in a material particular, or deviated from the reasonable case management of the proceedings so significantly as to be inexcusable: s 99A(2).

 • indicates they will give unfavourable evidence

-• indicates that they do not want an AVO or have no fears, or
+• indicates that they do not want an ADVO or have no fears, or

 does not give rise to a ground to award costs against an applicant police officer in such proceedings: s 99A(3).